Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Japan is surrounded by oceans, and marine resources have been a significant source of protein for the people of Japan from ancient times.
 Whales and dolphins are one part of such resources, and it has been established that the prehistoric Jomon people began to utilize them a food source thousands of years ago.

-The southern part of Wakayama prefecture is very mountainous and therefore has little arable land.
-As a result, it was natural for the local residents to take whales and dolphins which come close to the coast, and utilize them as food.
-In Japan, we utilize all parts of the whale, not only the meat as food but also other parts of the animal as the raw materials to make craft products.
-Whaling in Japan has differed from that of some other countries which, until petroleum came into use, killed an enormous number of whales solely to obtain whale oil, throwing the meat away into the ocean.
+The southern part of Wakayama prefecture is mountainous and therefore has little arable land.
+It was, therefore, natural for the local residents to take whales and dolphins which come close to the coast, and utilize them as food.
+In Japan, we have nurtured culture to utilize cetaceans in each area such as using all parts of the whale, not only the meat as food but also other parts of the animal as the raw materials to make craft products.

-Whaling and dolphin fishery at Taiji became an important industry, provided the local people with their livelihood, and then were integrated into their culture.
+Whaling at Taiji became an important industry, provided the local people with their livelihood, and then were integrated into their culture.
 It is a natural response to the severe environment in which the local people lived.
+It can be said the fact that a wide variety of parts of whales and dolphins are sold or consumed in Taiji Town reflects its long history of relationship with whales and dolphins.
 In gratitude for the blessings of nature, Taiji people continue the custom of holding memorial services for the whales and dolphins that are killed.
-Farmers in Japan who raise livestock to later kill and eat them also feel a sense of guilt about killing their livestock, and eat the meat while giving thanks to nature.

 Japan is one of the major economic powers.
 Surely the Japanese can live without eating whales and dolphins?